Biking from Long Branch to Spring Lake

 Description:

 This is the most interesting portion of the Jersey Coast for biking.
-The seaside route passes through 8 small towns, each with its own individual microcosm of culture and architecture -- from the manicured mansions of Deal to the dreary decay of Asbury Park.
+The seaside route passes through 8 small towns, each with its own individual microcosm of culture and architecture -- from the manicured mansions of Deal to the remodeling of Asbury Park.
 Almost all the beaches are public, and during the summer there is much colorful action.
 All along the way there are boardwalks which can be ridden most of the year.

 Length: